ganelson/inform/resources/Documentation/Writing with Inform.md

 This too can be dangerous if wrongly handled:

-	(This is the equally ill-advised beat.)
+	(This is the equally ill-advised beat; fully recurring.)

-	Fatboy Slim (recurring): "Right here, right now."
+	Fatboy Slim: "Right here, right now."

 	-> perform the equally ill-advised beat